 For our tests we used a fairly basic Gin and Tonic recipe:

 1 wedge of lime

 Pour over ice, stir, add lime and serve.

-- Fever Tree - Of the five tonics this one had the lowest amount of carbonation which made it taste a little on the flat side.
-The taste was pretty sour with an undercurrent of sweet; it just didn’t impress the panel.
+Fever Tree - Of the five tonics this one had the lowest amount of carbonation which made it taste a little on the flat side.
+The taste was pretty sour with an undercurrent of sweet.
 A bottle of Fever Tree is 6.8 oz and 33 calories per 3oz and runs about $3 a bottle.